 Benefits of Identity-based Access Control

-Identity-based Access Control, also known as IAM (Identity and Access Management), is an important framework that manages digital identities security discipline.
+Identity-based Access Control, also known as IAM (Identity and Access Management), is an important framework that manages digital identities’ security discipline.
 The primary objective of such a framework is to authenticate identities and authorise (or de-authorise) access to any important resource or action.

 There are some fundamental components that an IAM system works on.
-These are the security policies that organisations define and impose to extend or restrict access over to personnel within or outside the group.
-These components are defined as:
+These are the security policies that organisations define and impose to extend or restrict access to personnel within or outside the group.
+These IAM components are defined as:

 • Protection of sensitive information and other areas within an organisation